Last updated on January 3, 2025

 Sadly, its abilities’ particularities make it a bit too complex to properly build a more functional deck, which leaves it here on the list.
 But it’s still a really fun card nonetheless.

+#20.
 Garna, Bloodfist of Keld

 Garna, Bloodfist of Keld can work really well with token-heavy aristocrat decks.
 Its ability can net you a nice amount of card draw whenever you need it while also working as a great way to ping your opponents.

 Since this ability triggers when your creatures die in any way, you can sacrifice your creatures to any sac outlet you may have, which in an aristocrats deck should be plenty.
-This card could probably work better as part of the 99 in a few decks, but it can make for a fun, more aggressive, aristocrats deck.
+This card could probably work better as part of the 99 in a few decks, but it can make for a fun, more aggressive aristocrats deck.

+#19.
 Athreos, God of Passage

-Athreos, God of Passage has a simple but extremely effective reanimation effect.
+Athreos, God of Passage has a simple but extremely effective recursion effect.
 It ensures your non-token creatures keep coming back to your hand unless your opponents choose to lose a pretty significant amount of life.
 It’s also worth noting that this card’s ability doesn’t stop your creatures from entering the graveyard; it just causes them to leave it instantly.

+#18.
 Raphael, Fiendish Savior

 Anyone who’s already read anything by me (or knows me IRL) knows Rakdos is by far one of my favorite color combinations in MTG.
 I’m a fan of its mechanics but I’m also a big fan of its impossibly edgy aesthetics.
 Raphael, Fiendish Savior is a really nice mix of both of those things.